The most beautiful eye colour can be subjective

-7. Let’s not forget heterochromia, this condition is seen in much less than 1 percent of people, but interestingly is quite common in dogs (such as Siberian Husky and Australian sheep dogs), cats, and horses.
+7. Let’s not forget heterochromia, this condition is seen in much less than 1 per cent of people, but interestingly is quite common in dogs (such as Siberian Husky and Australian sheep dogs), cats, and horses.

 Do Different Countries Think Different Coloured Eyes Are Beautiful?

-Different countries can perceive different eye colours to be beautiful, for instance South Americans appear to prefer brown eyes, whereas people from Kazakhstan prefer green eyes.
+Different countries can perceive different eye colours to be beautiful, for instance, South Americans appear to prefer brown eyes, whereas people from Kazakhstan prefer green eyes.
 To find out what coloured eyes are seen as beautiful if various countries around the world check out our interactive map Beautiful Eyes Around The World.

 How Is Eye Colour Determined?

-Your eye color is determined by the amount and quality of melanin in the front layers of your iris.
+Your eye colour is determined by the amount and quality of melanin in the front layers of your iris.
 People with blue eyes have a little amount of melanin whereas people with brown eyes have significantly more.

 It has been estimated that 74% of the variance in human eye colour can be explained by one interval on chromosome 15 that contains the OCA2 gene.

 It’s a common myth that all babies are born with blue eyes.